'Donahue' and Other Iconic Talk Shows We Used To Be Obsessed With

 'Dinah!'

-Yes, she only needed one name – singer-actress Dinah Shore's talk show fed off the success of her early '70s variety show.
+Yes, she needed only one name – singer-actress Dinah Shore's talk show fed off the success of her early '70s variety show.
 From 1974 until its end in 1980, the show (by then known as "Dinah's Place") followed the standard format of celebrity interviews and musical performances but stood out by having Shore perform on every single show.
 Making her 90-minute effort a bit different, the woman-in-television pioneer often themed shows, such as entire-cast tributes to shows such as "The Waltons" with music reflecting the songs of the show's time period.
 (And yes, her then-paramour Burt Reynolds even made an appearance during the run).

 Donny & Marie